odan/odan.github.io/_posts/2020-05-27-slim4-error-handling.md

 For example, how to handle exceptions using the integrated middleware is already well described in the documentation.

-Therefore I would like to focus on special types of errors that are not yet fully documented.
+Therefore, I would like to focus on special types of errors that are not yet fully documented.

-Please note, that you may not need all of these error handler in your app.
-Just pick what you realy need.
+Please note, that you may not need all of this error handlers in your app.
+Just pick what you really need.

-But before we start you should install a PSR-3 logger implementation, like [Monolog](https://seldaek.github.io/monolog/).
+Before we start you should install a PSR-3 logger implementation, like [Monolog](https://seldaek.github.io/monolog/).

 **Read more**